-The following proposition shows that states must be weakly communicating for the game to be uniformly connected.
+Uniform connectedness is an analogue of weakly communicating states, and these two conditions are deeply related.
+The following proposition shows that weakly communicating states are necessary for uniform connectedness.
 The proof can be found in Appendix B.

-Proposition 7.
+Proposition 6.
 The game is uniformly connected only if states are weakly communicating.

-Note that this necessary condition is similar to (but a bit weaker than) communicating states of Dutta (1995).
-So roughly, this proposition asserts that if the state transition rule does not satisfy the standard assumption for games with observable states, then uniform connectedness does not hold.
-For example, if there are multiple absorbing states, then states are not weakly communicating.
+This proposition implies that if the state transition rule does not satisfy the standard assumption for the standard stochastic game, then the game is never uniformly connected.
+For example, as noted earlier, if there are multiple absorbing states, then states are not weakly communicating.
 So the above proposition implies that such a game is never uniformly connected, regardless of the signal structure.
+Indeed, it is easy to see that if there are multiple absorbing states and if these absorbing states give different stage-game payoffs, then the feasible payoff set must depend on the initial prior, even in the hidden-state model.